Having made the decision to replace your old fuse board, it is important to ensure that this important job is completed by a competent electrician.

 You should ask yourself when you get a cheap quote “How can he do it so Cheap”?... “what is not getting done...”

-Most reputable electricians would agree that anything below £500 is too cheap and something is being missed and anything above £750 for a standard domestic board is too high (unless there are mitigating circumstances).
+Most reputable electricians would agree that anything below £500 is too cheap and something is being missed and anything above £950 for a standard domestic board is too high (unless there are mitigating circumstances Like AFDD's required).

 Everyone knows that most homeowners are watching the pennies at the moment, don’t let CHEAP prices sway your decision look into what you are getting for your money.